elix/elix/README.md

 All core Elix work happens in this monorepo, keeping all sources in a single place.
 This makes it easy to clone, fork, and track issues and pull requests.

-The /packages folder contains the components and other cohesive units which are registered with npm as separately installable packages.

 # Getting started